The Best Way to Plan a Poker Vacation

-While we patiently await our poker pilgrimage, we try to explore new poker rooms and parts of the country whenever we can.
-Last winter we visited South Florida and Key West.
-This month we will be visiting the Tampa Bay area.
-And hopefully later this year we will have some time to check out the Philadelphia poker scene.
+We explore new poker rooms and parts of the country whenever we can.
+In recent years we have visited South Florida and Key West, Tampa, Las Vegas, Maryland, and more.
 We have perfected a system for identifying areas we would like to visit, researching them, and planning our poker vacation.
 So here we present the best way to plan a poker vacation.

 Planning a Poker Vacation – The Poker

 For each poker vacation, we start by identifying an area with a number of poker rooms.
 To do this we have found that our best resource is our own Map of US Poker Rooms.
 We created this resource because we found no other site where we can look at a map and find all of the poker rooms (with 10 or more tables) in the US.
 Waypoints on the map include information about card room size and type (casino vs. poker room), a link to the card room’s website, and if we have reviewed the room, a link to our review.
 When we start planning a poker vacation, checking out our map is the first step.

 As an aside, our map also comes in handy when we are traveling for business or other reasons and we want to know whether there happens to be a poker room nearby.
 Have to go to Columbus Ohio to meet with that bank?
 Hollywood Casino Columbus at your service.
 It’s got 36 tables, cash poker, and daily tournaments.
 Score!